 Yes, I'll admit that is not easy.
 My advice is for you to look at photos of previous reconstructions that they’ve done.
-If you're unable to tell which breast has been reconstructed, it's a good indication that he/she is a good surgeon.
+If you are unable to tell which breast has been reconstructed, it's a good indication that he/she is a good surgeon.

 Speaking to other breast cancer patients is great, if possible.
 Your surgeon can probably link you up with some of their patients.
 They can tell you about their experience and even show you their results.
 Most patients are very happy to share their experience with other patients.

 Look for a surgeon who has a team that does their reconstructions together regularly.
-There is a lot of work to be done, so two plastic surgeons is better than one!
+There is a lot of work to be done, so two plastic surgeons are better than one!

 What else should I look for in a breast reconstruction surgeon?